astropy/astropy/docs/units/quantity.rst

     >>> q = 2.5 * u.m / u.s
     >>> float(q)
-    WARNING: Converting Quantity object in units 'm / (s)' to a Python scalar 2.5
+    WARNING: Converting Quantity object in units 'm / s' to a Python scalar 2.5
     >>> np.array(q)
-    WARNING: Converting Quantity object in units 'm / (s)' to a Numpy array array(2.5)
+    WARNING: Converting Quantity object in units 'm / s' to a Numpy array array(2.5)

 or by using them directly in e.g. Numpy functions:

     >>> q = 10. * u.km / u.h
     >>> np.log10(q)
-    WARNING: Converting Quantity object in units 'km / (h)' to a Numpy array 1.0
+    WARNING: Converting Quantity object in units 'km / h' to a Numpy array 1.0

 but note that in all cases, a warning is emitted to indicate that the